 Research Project

-Innovation of Creative Music Process for Community Development: Case Study Bang Yi Khan Community (2023-4 in progress)
+Innovation of Creative Music Process for Community Development Phase 2: Case Study Bang Yi Khan Community (2023-4 in progress)

 Human capital is the cultural value inherent to humans that takes time to understand.
 According to Amartya Sen (1999), the community and society benefit from this value.
 To help children develop creative potential and understand cultural identity, provide opportunities to learn musical skills through participatory creative musical activities.
 This can foster aesthetic creativity and help them reach their full potential.
 The objectives of the research are twofold.
 The first is to design innovative music activities and arrange music workshops for children residing in the Bang Yi Khan area.
 This will be accomplished by studying the changes in social context within the community culture.
 The second is to create musical compositions and publicly showcase the creative musical works resulting from participation.